 Parenting can have exciting moments.
-Father like son, may not always turn out well.
+Father like son, may not always turn out as expected.

 Sometimes, we adults can think or behave like children.
-When telling an interesting or exciting story, we relish the Oohs, and Ahs heaped upon us.
+When telling an interesting or exciting story, we relish every Ooh! and Ah! heaped upon us.
 Young people often react so strongly to a good tale that the joy is much greater for the storyteller.

-I have learned from sad experience; it is not wise to tell a child about actions you performed that were inherently unwise, even when accompanied by warnings of the stupidity of your decisions and how close you may have come to death.
+Having learned from sad experience; it is not wise to tell a child about actions you performed that were inherently unwise.
+Even when accompanied by warnings of the stupidity of your decisions and how close you may have come to death.

-I was born in the middle 50's.
-My formative years were not clouded with fear of terrorists nor were we surrounded by violence.
+Born in the middle 50's, my formative years were not clouded with fear of terrorists nor were we surrounded by violence.
 The watchdogs now set to "protect" us from these threats did not exist.
 Even gangs were small and had little effect on daily life.
 We feared organized crime and the Soviet Union.
 My, how times have changed.